JoaoLopesF/SerialDebug/README.md

 ## Tutorial

-Have a nice tutorial about __SerialDebug__ in [randomnerdtutorials.com](https://randomnerdtutorials.com/serialdebug-library-arduino-ide/).
+Have a nice tutorial about __SerialDebug__ in [randomnerdtutorials.com](https://randomnerdtutorials.com/serialdebug-library-arduino-ide/):

+  - Better Debugging for Arduino IDE: SerialDebug Library (Part 1): [access part 1](https://randomnerdtutorials.com/serialdebug-library-arduino-ide/)
+  - Better Debugging for Arduino IDE using Software Debugger (Part 2): [access part 2](https://randomnerdtutorials.com/software-debugger-arduino-ide-serialdebug-library/)
+  - Better Debugging for Arduino IDE: SerialDebugApp (Part 3): [access part 3](https://randomnerdtutorials.com/software-debugger-arduino-ide-serialdebug-library/)

 Please access this tutorial, to give more information about how use __SerialDebug__ and __SerialDebugApp__.